davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 Certification path:
 : An ordered list of X.509 certificates starting with the target certificate.
 Each certificate is issued by the next certificate, except the last, which is issued by a trust anchor.

+CertificatePropertyList:
+: A structure associated with a certification path, containing additional information from the CA, for use by the subscriber when presenting the certification path.

 # Trust Anchor Identifiers {#trust-anchor-ids}